February 13-18, 2007 Annual Cabin Trip: (86 Photos)

 52.

-51. The snow was awesome, drifted and soft.
-You could jump of the edge of the pond and land in time to hit the cornice on the snowdrift!
+51. The snow this year was awesome, drifted high and quite soft.
+We jumped the edge of the pond, landed in time to plow through the cornice on this wicked snowdrift!
 It was awesome.

 50.

-49. That evening we got a bonfire going up behind the cabin to burn off some of the wood cutting brush from last fall, finishing out the evening with a few brew in the cabin.
+49. That evening we got a bonfire going up behind the cabin to burn off some of the wood cutting brush from last fall.
+We finished out the evening with a few brew in the cabin.

 48.